Amal Clooney was elected to an Honorary Fellowship in recognition of her outstanding contribution to human rights and law.

 Amal also represents political prisoners around the world and has helped to secure the freedom of journalists arbitrarily detained for their work across the globe.
 Her work has included defending Reuters journalists who uncovered evidence of genocide in Myanmar, journalists covering protests in Egypt and a leading investigative journalist exposing corruption in Azerbaijan, all of whom were released following her work.
 She currently represents Nobel laureate Maria Ressa, who faces decades behind bars for her work as a journalist in the Philippines.

-In 2016, Amal co-founded the Clooney Foundation for Justice, which provides free legal aid in defence of free speech and women’s rights in over 40 countries.
-Its work has led to dozens of journalists being set free and thousands of women receiving free legal support to defend their rights, including their rights to freedom from abuse, economic discrimination and child marriage.
+Amal co-founded the Clooney Foundation for Justice, which provides free legal aid in defence of free speech and women’s rights in over 40 countries.
+Its work has led to dozens of journalists being set free and thousands of women receiving free legal support to defend their rights, including their rights to be free from child marriage, violence and economic discrimination.
 In 2022, the Foundation partnered with the Obama Foundation’s Girls Opportunity Alliance and Melinda French Gates to advance gender equality and reduce levels of child marriage worldwide.
 The Foundation also provides a fellowship program to help young women lawyers across Africa launch careers in human rights.

-Amal is also a Professor of Practice in International Law at Oxford University’s Blavatnik School of Government and an Honorary Fellow of St Hugh’s College, Oxford.
+Amal is a Professor of Practice in International Law at Oxford University’s Blavatnik School of Government, and a Senior Fellow at the Oxford Institute of Technology and Justice, a institute she co-founded to harness the power of AI to increase access to justice.
+Amal is also an Honorary Fellow of St Hugh’s College, Oxford.
 She has co-authored the leading textbooks The Right to a Fair Trial in International Law and Freedom of Speech in International Law, published by Oxford University Press.
 Amal holds law degrees from Oxford University and New York University School of Law and prior to joining the London bar, she practiced as a litigation attorney at Sullivan & Cromwell LLP in New York.

 Amal Clooney read Law at St Hugh’s in 1996 where she received an exhibition scholarship and the prestigious Shrigley Award given for excellence in law studies.
 She graduated with a Bachelor of Arts (BA) degree in Jurisprudence in 2000.
 The following year she entered New York University School of Law to study for the Master of Laws (LL.M) degree.